bbrownekianda/docs/content/docs/getting-started/welcome/_index.md

 ### What's next  ![Idea icon](/images/18.png) ###

-If you want to use Kianda for no-code development, then follow the steps below:
+If you want to use Kianda for no-code development, then follow these simple steps:

 ![1](/images/one.png)  [**Plan your process**](/docs/getting-started/create-first-process/plan-your-process/)